 In the old days, many people enjoyed watching TV since they can come into contact with the colorful and interesting world outside.
-However, since TV is so large in size and difficult to carry, people may dream to carry their portable device while watch TV programs.
+However, since TV is so large in size and difficult to carry, people may dream to carry their portable devices while watching TV programs.
 With the development of technology, nowadays, you can enjoy so many online programs through your smart device, such as the HD video and games, especially, you can come into contact with the outside world more conveniently.
-Thus, in many occasions, the users will would like to mirror their Android phone to TV so that they can enjoy these interesting programs and local contents on a larger screen.
+Thus, on many occasions, the users will like to mirror their Android phone to the TV so that they can enjoy these interesting programs and local content on a larger screen.

 Years ago, you may consider the idea very silly, however, the thought can be fulfilled with the advanced technology.
-When searching the Internet, you can find many programs that can mirror Android to TV, as well as laptop and PC for you.
-For example, you can turn to the Chromecast for help to mirror Android to TV so that you can manage and view photos, movies and many more files. – In addition, the program can mirror Android device (Android OS 4.2+) to TV wirelessly.
+When searching the Internet, you can find many programs that can mirror Android to TV, as well as laptops and PC for you.
+For example, you can turn to the Chromecast for help to mirror Android to the TV so that you can manage and view photos, movies, and many more files. – In addition, the program can mirror the Android devices (Android OS 4.2+) to TV wirelessly.

 Part 1: Mirror Your Android Device to TV using USB Cable

 Start out by making sure that your Android device supports MHL and that you have the correct MHL to ensure everything proceeds smoothly.
 If you don’t have the right MHL cable for the job then things will only go wrong.
 So it’s essential that you get the right cable to save time, energy, and money.